maarten-pennings/howto/c64development/readme.md

 90 end
 ```

-Note that we use _lower case_.
+Note that we must use _lower case_ in the .bas file.
 C64 BASIC will list it as uppercase.

 When running this BASIC program, the variable `a` on line 10 will be created
-and initialized to 0, so the jump 60 will not happen.
+and initialized to 0, so the jump to line 60 will not happen.

 Line 20 prints the action that is taken instead: loading the assembly subroutine.
 That actually happens on line 30, setting the load flag `a` to 1.